DeepOmni: Towards Seamless and Smart Speech Interaction with Adaptive Modality-Specific MoE: Related Work

 \textbf{Modular Speech Language Models} \quad Modular large speech models are primarily built on an architecture where a LLM is directly connected to an audio encoder and decoder through adapters.
 Examples include Qwen2.5-Omni~\cite{xu2025qwen2}, Minmo~\cite{chen2025minmo}, LLaMA-Omni~\cite{fang2024llama}, and Freeze-Omni~\cite{wang2024freeze}, as shown in Fig.~\ref{fig:model_arch_comparsion} b).
 In this structure, the LLM is only responsible for textual decoding, while speech decoding is handled by the audio decoder.
 As a result, the language capabilities of the LLM are largely preserved.
 Additionally, Minmo employs Low-Rank Adaptation (LoRA)~\cite{hu2022lora} for fine-tuning the LLM, while Freeze-Omni further freezes the LLM to prevent any degradation of its language abilities.
 However, such modular speech-language models face several challenges.
 For instance, the transmission of speech information relies entirely on the audio decoder, with the LLM only responsible for conveying textual content.
 This means that the expression of paralinguistic information in speech is completely dependent on the speech decoder, resulting in underutilization of the LLM.
-Furthermore, there are additional issues such as low deployment efficiency and the complexity of balancing the capacities of the LLM and the SLM.
+Furthermore, there are additional issues such as low deployment efficiency.
+In modular speech language models paradigm, the LLM is trained to model only text distribution, or formally $P(T_{out} | T_{in} \cup S_{in})$, and the audio decoder is trained to model $P(S_{out} | T_{out})$.